junxit/us-congress-bills-113/metadata.md

 - 2013-06-04 — Introduced in Senate
 - 2013-06-04 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
 - 2013-06-04 — Sponsor introductory remarks on measure.
 (CR S3957-3958)
+- 2013-06-11 — Committee on Health, Education, Labor, and Pensions.
+Committee consideration and Mark Up Session held.
+- 2013-06-12 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with amendments favorably.
+- 2013-10-11 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+With written report No. 113-113.
+Additional views filed.
+- 2013-10-11 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+With written report No. 113-113.
+Additional views filed.
+- 2013-10-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 218.